riichard/peco/README.md

 ## Select Multiple Lines

-You can select multiple lines!
+You can select multiple lines, use the command CTRL+space.
+For a full reference of all keyboard shortcuts, check the [wiki](https://github.com/peco/peco/wiki/Keyboard-Shortcuts#selection-shortcuts).

 ![optimized](http://peco.github.io/images/peco-demo-multiple-selection.gif)